hadvand/pod-remediation/README.md

 ### LLM API Access

-- Access to the SolarWinds LLM Gateway (or modify the API configuration for your LLM service)
+- Access to the LLM Gateway (or modify the API configuration for your LLM service)
 - Valid JWT token for authentication (ssp dev bot will give you the token)

 ## Installation